 The Baltimore Ravens are a relatively new franchise.
 Yet they have hit headlines over their logo and had to shake things up near the turn of the century.

 The issue arose as the Baltimore dweller was peeved at not getting credit for a design similar to what he had given to the franchise.

 After the jury ruled against the franchise, they elected to craft a new logo.
 The Baltimore Ravens dropped the helmet theme and adopted the crest they use even today.
 Chiefly, the insignia features a raven looking to the right with the gold-tinted letter 'B' plastered on the side of its head.

-The Baltimore Ravens have a 52-player roster for the 2020 NFL season.
-This comprises three quarterbacks, five running backs, six wide receivers, two tight ends, nine offensive linemen, seven defensive linemen, nine linebackers, eight defensive backs, and three special team players.
+This roster comprises two quarterbacks, five running backs, seven wide receivers, two tight ends, eight offensive linemen, seven defensive linemen, ten linebackers, nine defensive backs, and four special team players.

 35 Gus Edwards

 |Offensive linemen||77 Bradley Bozeman G|